karolbrennan/avalampch/README.md

 # Starter Vagrant/Ansible Box
 I created this for my own local development boxes to make it easier to get up and running with new projects.

+## Features
++ url rewrite to strip .php extensions (access page.php at just /page)
++ Prebuilt simple navigation system using the Foundation dropdowns

-## Future Improvements
+### Future Improvements
 + Add the ability to automatically update /etc/hosts file
 + Upgrade the default "theme"
-+ Fix issues with the navigation system
++ Fix minor issues with the navigation system
 + Include Foundation, MaterializeCSS and Bootstrap via CDN for easy ability to choose any given framework

 ## What's in the box?
 + ubuntu/trusty64
 + Apache
 + MySQL
-+ PHP, cURL (allows for the stripping of .php extensions)
++ PHP, cURL

 ### Dependencies
 + [VirtualBox](https://www.virtualbox.org/wiki/Downloads)